UnitexGramLab/unitex-core-tests/README.md

 ## Dependencies

-1. Make sure you have already the `UnitexToolLogger` binary, if not follow the instructions on the [Unitex Core][unitex-core] repository to compile `UnitexToolLogger` including debug symbols.
+1. Make sure you have already a `UnitexToolLogger` binary compiled including debug symbols, if not follow the  instructions on the [Unitex Core][unitex-core] to compile it.

-1. Make sure you have already installed `valgrind`:
+1. To detect memory errors, you will need the [Valgrind](http://valgrind.org) suite of tools installed on your system:

   - On OS-X, use `brew install --HEAD valgrind`
   - On Debian/Ubuntu, use `apt-get install valgrind`
   - On Fedora/RHEL, use `yum install valgrind `
   - To install `valgrind` from sources check [here](http://valgrind.org/docs/manual/dist.install.html)

-## Running Tests
+## Getting Started

 Start cloning the GitHub repository: